swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 As such, the preview package will remain at major version `0` **permanently**.
 Minor version bumps will be able to include source-breaking changes.
 Patch updates should not break source and will just be used for bug fixes.

 The use of a `0` major version at all times will act as a signifier that adopters need to be comfortable with the requirement to continuously update to the latest version of the package.
 It should not be taken as an indication that the package shouldn't be used for real-world code: the code should be considered production-worthy.
 But it is a preview, and not source stable.
-Where practical, deprecated shims could be used to preserve source compatability between versions, but this may not always be practical.
+Where practical, deprecated shims could be used to preserve source compatibility between versions, but this may not always be practical.

 The decision when to tag minor versions, and potentially to coalesce multiple changes into a single version bump, will be made by the release manager for the standard library as chosen by the Swift project lead.